MakeSchool-Tutorials/web-7-react-redux-tetris-app/P05-Next-Block/content.md

 At this point the page is lacking arranement but the tiles in each component are arranged in a grid.

+Notice the GridSqaures are using the default color 0.
+You will get the block shape as an array later and use this to set the color of the blocks.

-You will CSS grid to arrange the page after we add a couple more elements.
+You can use CSS Grid to arrange the NextGrid and GridBoard components on the page also!

 ## Conclusion

+CSS Grid is a great tool for arrange elements in a two dimensional layout.

 ## Resources